ParrotSpeech/ParrotSpeech/README.md

 This will write `.wav` audio files to the output directory.

-## Extract phoneme alignments from Matcha-TTS
+## Extract phoneme alignments from ParrotSpeech

 If the dataset is structured as